Russel88/DAtest/README.md

 one less than available.
 It has been tested to work on Windows, OS X and Linux Debian.
 It can be changed with the `cores` argument. `cores = 1` will turn off parallel computing.
-If the function is terminated before ending you might get the following warning:
+If the function is terminated before ending you might get the following warning, which can safely be ignored:

     closing unused connection X (...)

-This can safely be ignored, but if you have terminated the function before it ended and your computer runs slow, you might want to restart R to close all connections.
+But if you have terminated the function before it ended and your computer runs slow, you might want to restart R to close all connections.

 If you run out of memory/RAM, reduce the number of cores used for computing.

-### *If you have a lot of features; i.e. more than 10k*
+### *If you have more than 10k features (or 2k for paired analysis):*

-Runtime of the different methods can vary quite a lot, and some methods are simply unfeasible for datasets with tenths of thousands of features.
+Runtime of the different methods can vary quite a lot, and some methods are simply unfeasible for datasets with several thousands of features.
 The `runtimeDA` function can estimate the runtime of the different methods on your dataset: It runs on small subsets of the data and then extrapolates the runtime from these subsets.
-It will not be super precise, but it should give a decent estimate.
+It will not be super precise if you have tenths of thousands of features or more, but it should give a decent estimate.
 The function prints how many minutes it will take to run each method one time and `R` times.
 If you only use 1 core the actual runtime will be the sum of all the methods.
 With more cores the runtime will decrease and approach the runtime of the slowest method.

     runtimeDA(data, predictor)